Welcome back! We appreciate each and every one of you!

 Note: Most tax returns can be completed in one hour or less, but PLEASE let us know if you need more than one hour, i.e. you have a business, rental properties, or are needing multiple dependent returns done at the same time, or you have a complex tax situation.
 If more time is needed past your appointment time, we may ask you to leave your information for us to finish and we’ll call you when it’s complete.

-The IRS usually does not accept e-filed returns until the end of January, however, most companies won’t be mailing out W-2’s, 1099’s etc. until 1/31.
+The IRS usually does not begin accepting e-filed returns until the end of January, however, most companies won’t be mailing out W-2’s, 1099’s etc. until 1/31.
 Some documents may take longer, so please be patient.

 Refund Alert: The IRS is not giving timeframes for receiving direct deposit of refunds anymore as they did previously.
 Typically refunds are received within 10 – 21 days from the date of e-filing.
 And as before, if you are claiming the earned income tax credit (EITC), please be aware that the IRS is likely to hold refunds again possibly until the last week of February, and you will likely not receive your refund until then.
 Just an FYI.

-If you are new to us this year, please bring a copy of your prior year tax return
+Note: If you are new to us this year, please bring a copy of your prior year 2023 tax return and supporting documents

-• All income received, in the form of W2s, 1099’s, self-employed business income/expense summary and/or 1099 forms, gambling winnings, prizes won, Bitcoin or other virtual currency investment sales and 8949 sales summary if sold any in 2023, etc. You can access the 8949 forms needed from the app that tracks your currency transactions.
+- All income received, in the form of W2s, 1099’s, self-employed business income/expense summary and/or 1099 forms, gambling winnings, prizes won, Bitcoin or other virtual currency investment sales and 8949 sales summaries if sold any in 2024, etc. You can access the 8949 forms needed from the app that tracks your currency transactions.
 You will need to include these with your other tax documents to report any sales made in the prior year.

-• If you are self-employed and receive the Earned Income Credit, include a bank statement, copy of business license, or some type of document verifying your business at the time of your tax appt or with your dropped off data.
-If you received a 1099-K, include it with your other tax forms
+- If you are self-employed and receive the Earned Income Credit, include a bank statement, copy of business license, or some type of document verifying your business at the time of your tax appt or with your dropped off data.
+If you received any form 1099-K(s), include them with your other tax forms

-• All Tax forms received marked “Important Tax Documents” including any brokerage forms/investment “year-end” tax forms – sometimes these don’t go out until mid-to-late March and/or FINAL revision forms are sometimes mailed out after an initial mailing
+- All Tax forms received marked “Important Tax Documents” including any brokerage forms/investment “year-end” tax forms – sometimes these don’t go out until mid-to-late March and/or FINAL revision forms are sometimes mailed out after an initial mailing.
+Please be sure you have the FINAL copy of these forms to be sure the info is accurate at the time of filing

 Deductions or Credits:

-• For businesses required to issue 1099 forms for services provided to your business by an unincorporated non-employee, there is a penalty increase for intentional disregard to file.
-If you need help getting these submitted by 1/31, contact us ASAP with completed/signed W9’s and the amount you paid them in 2023.
-This applies if you paid any attorney’s (any amount) or unincorporated sub-contractors over $600 for services performed in 2023
+- For businesses required to issue 1099 forms for services provided to your business by an unincorporated non-employee, there is a penalty increase for intentional disregard to file.
+If you need help getting these submitted by 1/31, contact us ASAP with completed/signed W9’s and the amount you paid them in 2024.
+This applies if you paid any attorney’s (any amount) or unincorporated subcontractors over $600 for services performed in 2024

-• If you had health insurance through the Marketplace: bring the 1095-A form received.
+- If you had health insurance through the Marketplace: bring the 1095-A form received (this is required).
 If you don’t have the 1095-A, it should be in the Messages section of your Healthcare.gov account to download/print by Mid-January, AND possibly mailed out by 1/31, if you got your coverage through the Marketplace (formerly known as Obamacare).
 If you receive your health insurance through your employer, bring your 1095-B and/or 1095-C forms.
 If you have Medicare, it will be listed on your Social Security benefit statement.

-• There is no longer an ACA penalty for not having minimum essential health insurance 🙂
+- There is no longer an ACA penalty for not having minimum essential health insurance federally or in IL 🙂 but there may be in other states if you lived there during the tax year, i.e. CA etc.

 Please call if you have any questions on any of the above.